sddevelopment-be/penguin-pragmatic-patterns/content/practices/external-memory.md

 write at the end of the day.

 {{<tip text=`
-One of my favorite ways of note-taking while working on a software project is to add a dev_notes directory to my codebase.
+One of my favourite ways of note-taking while working on a software project is to add a dev_notes directory to my codebase.
 For short-lived projects or changes, I tend to add this file to the .gitignore configuration of my repository as to not muck up the workspace of my colleagues.
 For more long-term or collaborative projects, consider creating a dedicated repository to host all of your developer notes.
 You can get creative with symbolic links to make these folders show up in your codebase regardless of their physical location.